IP protection for design businesses in China

 Protection against unfair competition

-- In cases of imitation of another product or brand, it is also possible to invoke Chinese unfair competition law (AUCL), but the form of protection is more uncertain than, for example, a registered IP right, so its usefulness should always be assessed on a case-by-case basis with an legal expert with sufficient knowledge of the Chinese legal system.
-More information.
+- In cases of imitation of another product or brand, it is also possible to invoke inappropriate conduct under Chinese law (AUCL), but the form of protection is more uncertain than, for example, a registered IP right, so its usefulness should always be assessed on a case-by-case basis with an legal expert with sufficient knowledge of the Chinese legal system.
+For more information, see: https://www.managingip.com/article/b1l3xdxbmmbgds/what-does-the-anti-unfair-competition-law-mean-for-ip

 - Along IP rights, agreements are the main supporting instrument for using one’s IP commercially.
-Like elsewhere in the world, the designer should always license (or in some cases assign) the rights as narrowly as possible and as “slices”.
+Like elsewhere in the world, the designer should always assign the rights as narrowly as possible and as “slices”.

 - Agreements can enhance IP protection and significantly reduce the risk of misunderstandings and liability: for example, division of responsibilities, limitations of liability, ownership of ancillary materials, confidentiality, contractual penalties, dispute settlement procedures between the parties (eg negotiation + arbitration), the place of dispute settlement and the law (eg “neutral” country)